UMDLARS/PDP-12_Tools/unmodified-umd-disks/boot-changes.md

 Now running OS/8, we use the following commands to compile both of the SerialDisk handlers:
 ```
-COMPILE SYS:<SYS:SDSKSY.PA
+.COMPILE SYS:<SYS:SDSKSY.PA
-COMPILE SYS:<SYS:SDSKNS.PA
+.COMPILE SYS:<SYS:SDSKNS.PA
 ```

-The output of these should look like this:
+The output of these commands should look like this:
 ```
 .COMPILE SYS:<SYS:SDSKSY.PA
 ERRORS DETECTED: 0